CEA Tutorial Section 1: Overview of ASHA CE

 What is my role in determining eligibility to earn ASHA CEUs?

 Please communicate eligibility criteria to your course attendees.
 We encourage you to post ASHA CEU eligibility criteria on your website, in promotional materials, and at your live events.
-Please do not submit to the ASHA CE Registry information for individuals who are not eligible to earn ASHA CEUs.
+Do not submit information to the ASHA CE Registry information for individuals not eligible to earn ASHA CEUs.

 What are the steps for changing ASHA CE Provider personnel?